This week's deal of the week - 20% off all HKM lunge gear

 Have you been sent a friend request by what looks like the business?
 You haven't won.
 A business will NEVER send you a friend request.
 Businesses are not allowed to use profiles, they can only use a page which is linked to a profile.

 Has the profile that has commented or sent you a message only just been set up?
 You haven’t won.
-How has the profile that has just been set up made all the posts you can see on the genuine page that go back a long time?
+Check the date the profile was set up.
+You'll find its brand new.
+Ask yourself, how has a profile that has just been set up made all the posts you can see on the genuine page that go back a long time?

 Competition posts used to get hit when they were first posted then got left alone.
 Bots seem to have got smarter.
 They'll post when the competition is first launched.
 Then new accounts will post again when it closes.
 Then yet more new accounts again a few days later saying the winners couldn't be contacted.

-Every fake account gets blocked but they make more.
+Every fake account gets blocked and the comments removed but they make more.
 Vivant Equi's last competition resulted in 20, yes 20, fake accounts being set up pretending to be Vivant Equi 🙄

 Leave your comment